-Let me give you a brief of history.
-Mission day started in year 2009 at Caohagan Island, Lapu-Lapu.
+Let me give you a brief history.
+Mission day started in the year 2009 at Caohagan Island, Lapu-Lapu.
 Christian life Movement went there three times in two years.
 Followed by Pandanon Island, Bohol in the year 2011.
-Finally, in November 11, 2012 the mission continues in Caubian Island, Lapu-lapu.
+Finally, on November 11, 2012, the mission continues in Caubian Island, Lapu-Lapu.
 For a couple of Mission Day held there, it then became a monthly activity starting July 2013.

 Philippines is composed of 7107 islands, given it is an archipelago, the movement is aiming to evangelize communities that need help to create a deep relationship with the Lord and build a good foundation of Catholic faith.
 By this mission, people need to connect with other people.
 The reason why this mission is not only targeting the people of the island, but also the people outside of it.
 Giving the Millennials of this generation the opportunity to volunteer and experience what it is like to be a missionary in today’s time.